- KITCHEN & BAR

-You made the decision to buy a copper sink to complete your kitchen or bathroom décor, but there are so many styles and finishes its difficult sorting quality products from the questionable.
+Like most of our customers you have discovered this page because you are doing your research for your new kitchen or bathroom.
+You have always liked the pleasing and ageless aesthetics of copper and you have found some great design ideas on sites like HGTV, Better Homes & Garden and Houzz.
+But there are so many styles and finishes its difficult sorting quality products from the questionable.
 Here’s a guide to help you choose a quality copper sink in the style and finish that suits your needs.

 In any artisan-crafted product, quality can vary.
 There can even be noticeable differences between two items made in the same shop.
 Consequently, a system of grading copper sinks has arisen, to sort them into categories of quality.
 Three primary factors determine the quality of copper sinks: copper purity, gauge (thickness), and construction technique.